 When you make an appointment with the experts at Lakeshore ENT, they perform a comprehensive exam and perform a variety of tests to identify the cause of your vertigo or general dizziness.

-Your doctor checks your hearing and your balance with posturography.
+Your doctor checks your hearing and balance with posturography.
 They also test the movement of your eyes as you track a moving object, and assess whether there’s a change if a small amount of warm or cold air or fluid is introduced into your ears.

 They also perform a head movement test called the Dix-Hallpike maneuver to see if it triggers your vertigo, which would indicate you have BPPV.